ostis-ai/sc-machine/docs/sc-tools/sc_machine.md

-# SC-machine
+# sc-machine

 !!! warning
     This documentation is correct for only versions of sc-machine that >= 0.10.0.
 ---

-SC-machine is a sc-memory with opportunity to add modules consistent with the general sc-machine interface.
+sc-machine is a sc-memory with opportunity to add modules consistent with the general sc-machine interface.
 All such modules are named extensions, must be shared libraries (with file extension `.so`) and stored in common directory (by default it is `./bin/extensions`).
 By default, sc-machine contains sc-server that allows to communicate with sc-memory through network.
 You can find `sc-machine` in a `bin` directory.